graphops/file-hosting-service/docs/client_guide.md

 The client prioritizes user safety and security.
 It employs secure communication protocols and wallet management practices.
 However, users should always be mindful of potential risks:

-- Choosing subfiles: Verify correctness of the subfile before initiating file requests.
+- Choosing manifests: Verify correctness of the Bundle before initiating file requests.
 - Securing wallet: Implement strong key protection and other security measures for the wallet.
-- Staying informed: Updated on the latest security threats, invalid subfiles, and updates for the client software.
+- Staying informed: Updated on the latest security threats, invalid manifests, and updates for the client software.

 ### Join the Community